Computing for Beginners (Community Course)

 The Course in Detail

 Computing for Beginners is designed as an introduction to the basics of using a home PC, aimed at individuals with little or no prior experience in computing.
-The course provides practical skills and knowledge to enable learners to confidently use computers for everyday tasks.
+The course provides practical skills and knowledge to enable students to confidently use computers for everyday tasks.

 Topics include: